Hiring in the Digital Age: Using Social Media in the Hiring Process

 December 20, 2018

 At Career Start, we pride ourselves on our ability to fill 100% of our clients’ job openings with qualified candidates.
-This includes our ability to place a large number of employees at a customer site without difficulty using our large Read the full article…
+This includes our ability to place a large number of employees at a customer site without difficulty.
+We do this Read the full article…

 November 12, 2018

-When people think of “seasonal workers,” they imagine teenagers and college students who flock to major retailers to help with the influx of holiday shoppers while on winter break.
-But the reality is, the value seasonal workers add to your Read the full article…
+The Unsung Heroes of the Holidays Temporary Staffing in Rochester, NY When people think of “seasonal workers,” they imagine teenagers and college students who flock to major retailers to help with the influx of holiday shoppers while on winter break.
+Read the full article…

 August 1, 2018

-When the national unemployment rate dipped below 4% this spring, it was the first time since 2000 that we’ve seen unemployment rates this low.
-Without question, the growing economy and shrinking unemployment rate is great for our communities and country.
-Read the full article…
+Employment Agency in Rochester, NY When the national unemployment rate dipped below 4% this spring, it was the first time since 2000 we’ve seen unemployment rates this low.
+Without question, the growing economy and shrinking unemployment rate is great for Read the full article…